ShanshanLi-cobo/cobo-waas2-js-sdk/docs/AppWorkflowsApi.md

 > RevokeApprovalRequest201Response revokeApprovalRequest(approval_id, opts)

-Revoke approval request
+Revoke an app workflow approval request by request initiator.

-This operation revokes a pending approval request.  &lt;Note&gt;To use the approval workflow operations, you must use the Cobo OAuth authentication method ([Org Access Token](https://www.cobo.com/developers/v2/apps/org-access-tokens)).&lt;/Note&gt;
+This operation is revoke approval request from app workflow.

 ### Example